SAP-samples/abap-cheat-sheets/08_EML_ABAP_for_RAP.md

     that have special RAP-related components as covered further down.
 -   The parameters' names can be chosen freely.
 This is also true for the method names except for some predefined names.
 -   Each handler method must have at least one importing parameter.
-The addition `IMPORTING` is optional since it is used implicitly.
+    Specifying the addition `IMPORTING` explicitly is optional since it is used implicitly.
 In most cases, entire instances or just key values of instances are imported.
 -   All handler methods have changing parameters that are usually not